 Source: Databoks, 2021

 Based on data from Databoks in 2021, Instagram is the most popular social media platform used by internet users worldwide after WhatsApp and Facebook (Lidwina, 2021).
-Until July 2021, there have been 1.07 billion Instagram users in the world.
+Until July 2021, there have been 1.07 billion Instagram users worldwide.
 Amount 354 million users are younger adults, ranging in age 25 to 34 years old (Rizaty, 2021).
-Instagram is a photo and video sharing social media platform that is used to convey one's self-presentation online (Prasetya, 2020; Octaviana & Susilo, 2021).
+Instagram is a photo and video-sharing social media platform that conveys one's self-presentation online (Prasetya, 2020; Octaviana & Susilo, 2021).
 Instagram is a video and image-focused social networking site that allows users to add captions, hashtags and comments to their posts.
-This application is compatible with both PCs and mobile devices, but is primarily designed for mobile devices (McNely, 2012; Susilo, 2021).
+This application is compatible with PCs and mobile devices but is primarily designed for mobile devices (McNely, 2012; Susilo, 2021).